 - An easily digestible version of your research (eg. infographic, condensed version of your longer paper);

-- Monthly updates on your project which will be shared on CRE’s social media.
+- Monthly updates on your project which may be shared on CRE’s social media.

 What you will receive: